AguaClara/SWOT/AguaClara Water Treatment Plant Design/Chapter 3_Rapid Mix/Rapid_Mix_intro.md

 Where $N_{D_{pipe}}$ is the distance in number of pipe diameters downstream of the injection point where complete mixing will have occurred.
 The velocity ratio can be used to estimate the distance required for mixing perpendicular to the flow direction in a straight pipe.

-#### Design challenge
+##### Example problem: Energy dissipation rate in a straight pipe
-Estimate the minimum distance between the injection point and the location where the flow is split into two treatment trains for a 16 inch nominal pipe diameter SDR 26 with a flow of 120 L/s.
-The pipe is PVC.
+A water treatment plant that is treating 120 L/s of water injects the coagulant into the middle of the pipe that delivers the raw water to the plant and then splits the flow into 2 parallel treatment trains for subsequent flocculation.
+The pipe is PVC 16 inch nominal pipe diameter SDR 26.
 The water temperature is $0^{\circ}C$.
+Estimate the minimum distance between the injection point and the flow split.

+Solution scheme
+1) Calculate the friction factor

 ```python
 T_water=0*u.degC